Valentin Gendrot: life of an undercover journalist

 Did these difficulties create camaraderie among colleagues?

 The happy times I saw were always outside of work.
-It was the mornings we played football, or the evenings where we would go for a drink.
+It was the mornings we played football or the evenings when we would go for a drink.
 But there weren’t many of those.

 And how did you behave around them?

 I am not an actor.
 When I’m undercover, I’m exactly the same person: the same laid-back character with the same mannerisms.
 I was myself and so, yes, I met friendly colleagues.
 We could tease each other and even laugh together.
 But we couldn’t be friends because I was still an undercover journalist, so the relationships were uneven.
 My partner in the psychiatric infirmary was the only one with whom I created a real bond.

 How did you manage to keep up a dual identity for two years?